The 10 Best Online Course Creators for 2022

 So, for each individual lesson, make a note of:

 - WHY this lesson is important

 - The specific action steps involved

 Less is more at this stage.
-Your aim here is to provide enough detail to help you create each individual lesson later, AND to also build some specific Learning Outcomes.
+Your aim here is to provide enough detail to help you create each individual lesson later, and to build some specific Learning Outcomes.

 5) Validate Your Course

 You’re now ready to create your course content, record the videos, and edit the audio.

 However, just because you have all you need to do this doesn’t mean you should.

 At this stage, you’ve likely invested at least 5 to 6 hours into the process.
 Before you invest any more of your time (and money), you need to know that people will buy your course.